Falconwood

 Falconwood is an area of south east London within both the London Boroughs of Bexley and Greenwich.
 It is north east of Eltham and south west of Welling.
+According to the 2021 census, Falconwood, has a population of roughly 16,600 (Falconwood and Welling ward rounded to the nearest 100).

 The local area

 Falconwood forms part of the Falconwood and Welling ward in the London Borough of Bexley, and borders the Eltham North and Eltham South wards in the Royal Borough of Greenwich.

 Falconwood is served by one National Rail train station.
 Falconwood station which was opened in 1936, is served by Southeastern on the Bexleyheath Line.
-The station is situated in London Travelcard Zone 4.
+The station is situated in London fare zone 4.

 The Green Chain walking network runs through Shepherdleas Wood, Oxleas Wood, Eltham Common, Eltham Park North and Eltham Park South.
 All these wooded and open areas are accessible via footpaths from Rochester Way, Welling Way and Riefield Road.

 Falconwood Community Centre, next to Falconwood Park, was opened in 1954.
 The Falconwood Community Association meets here 5 times a week along with many other groups.
 The Falconwood and District Horticultural Society stages the Annual Fruit, Flower and Vegetable Show on the third Saturday in August.

 In 2008 the Mayor of Bexley, Falconwood & Welling Councillor Nigel Betts, inaugurated the Community Centre as the local Children's Centre.